 If you have a budget of Rs.
-15,000 for getting a new smartphone, we have done the research for you.
-After reviewing multiple smartphones in this segment, here are the models that are a cut above the rest, in no particular order.
+15,000 and are confused about what to buy, we have done the research for you.
+Here are the models that we found to be a cut above the rest, in no particular order.

 |Phones under Rs.
 15,000||Gadgets 360 rating (out of 10)||Price in India (as recommended)|